DMVis/DMVis/documentation/visualisations/StackedBarChart.md

 Sets the opacity of the bars.
 Either a number between 0 and 1, or a string representing a percentage between 0% and 100%.

+## styleUtils

+- Type: `StyleUtils`
+- Default: `new StyleUtils({ colorSet: 'Set1', numColors: dataUtil.columns.length - 1})`

+The `StyleUtils` class which contains all the style information for the chart.

 # Example usage

 Create a StackedBarChart with custom opacity.